Deufel/blog/README.md

 This project is a flat-file CSS implementation that adapts and slightly changes styles from two open-source CSS libraries.
 It is intended for lightweight, simple use cases without the overhead of a full framework.

+update: July 2025 These components are increasingly being built intended for use with [Datastar](https://data-star.dev/).

 ## Usage

 Download or link the `styles.css` file into your project; but be aware this is not minified or optimized for production use.